(For Press Biography [abridged], select 'MEDIA', then 'PRESS', on the Menu bar.)

 Besides performing, Sheridan has written and produced seven tribute shows honouring the talents of songwriters Ira Gershwin, Harry Warren, and Antonio Carlos Jobim, as well as the singers who were his major musical influences: Nat King Cole, Billie Holiday, Ella Fitzgerald, and Frank Sinatra.

-Joel Sheridan’s debut CD Spellbound received its official Launch at Jazz Bistro, Canada's premier jazz supper club, on May 23rd, 2018.
-The 15 song CD features four of Canada's top jazz musicians, including guitarist Reg Schwager, bassist Jordan O’Connor, drummer Maxwell Roach, and co-producer, musical director, arranger, and pianist Mark Kieswetter.
-The album showcases Joel’s inimitable voice, and his expansive and eclectic repertoire of classic pop and jazz standards, swing, ballads, bossas, urban blues, Broadway, and rarely-heard musical gems.
-Included are three originals written by Sheridan, showcasing his songwriting skills as both a composer and a lyricist.
-Spellbound is currently receiving airplay on Jazz FM and CBC Radio.
+On May 23rd, Joel Sheridan’s debut CD Spellbound received its official Launch at Jazz Bistro, Toronto's premier jazz supper club.
+The CD features four of Canada's top jazz musicians, including guitarist Reg Schwager, bassist Jordan O’Connor, drummer Maxwell Roach, and co-producer, musical director, arranger, and pianist Mark Kieswetter.
+Spellbound is currently receiving airplay in Toronto on Jazz FM and CBC Radio, in New York, and Europe.